ITU-ISE2025-GROUP8-PT/Annotations/SETUP.md

 Save this scope, and continue with registering the application.

-- [ ] For `Annotations.API` you will need to set the authority as a user secret.
+- [ ] For `Annotations.API` you will need to set the audience as a user secret.

 ```bash
 dotnet user-secrets set "Authentication:jwt:audience" "https://localhost:7250"